sproul-club/sc-backend-docs/docs/api-docs/Admin-API.md

 ## Gallery Media

 ### Get gallery media
-* Description: Gets all gallery media (text only) from a club
+* Description: Fetches all gallery pictures' metadata from a club.
+Each media object has an ID, URL, and caption.
 * Path: `GET /api/admin/gallery-media`
 * Headers:
     - `Authorization: Bearer <access_token>`